 Introduction

 HDF5 was designed for “dense” array storage, where each element of a data array is mapped to a location in HDF5 file.
 Sometime storing every element of the array is disadvantageous.
 For example, in the case of experimental and observational data, elements with useful or “defined” data are rare and only they have to be stored.
-Another example is a data array with a repetitive element value. shows a matrix with more than half of its elements being “0”.
+Another example is a data array with a repetitive element value.
+Figure 1 shows a matrix with more than half of its elements being “0”.

 We call data in the provided examples “sparse” data.
 Support for efficient and portable storage of sparse data in HDF5 is a long-standing request from the HDF5 user community.